Em Stuart Injuries Clinic offers the following services:

 Myofascial cupping is derived from Traditional Chinese medicine.
 Cups are placed on the skin and suction is created and facilitates increased circulation to skin, fascia and muscle and purports to pull stagnant blood from the area and results in a skin pigment similar to a hickey.
 It is often performed in conjunction with other manual therapy techniques.
 It’s not suitable for everyone, so before you receive a treatment, a full consultation is performed to determine if it is a suitable treatment.

-Can be used in conjunction with another treatment
+Can be used in conjunction with other treatments

 I hold Kinesio KT1 & KT2 taping and also in functional athletic taping qualifications.
 The Kinesio method of taping were developed in Japan during the 1970’s by Kenso Kase whilst looking for tapes to aid healing of damaged muscle and tissue, supporting joints and fascia in the long term, without inhibiting movement.
 Kinesio Tape has become a common therapeutic intervention for physiotherapists and sports therapists.